 Download Coffee Apps – Level Up and Cups are both great apps that help you save when you purchase your coffee.
 Level Up allows you to pay with your phone and gives you rewards every time you go to your coffee shop.
 Cups has prepaid coffee plans for some of your favorite local go-to spots and it allows you to save up to 40% off.

 Social Media – Whenever there’s a special most coffee shops will go social about it.
-Check if the coffee shops you go to have a social page and give them a follow to stay tuned special offers.
+Check if the coffee shops you go to have a social page and give them a follow to stay tuned special offers that will save money.

 Gift Cards – In most cases you can find unwanted gift cards at discounts.
 Some people list their unwanted gift cards on Ebay or Craigslist, and you can also find them on sites like www.giftcardgranny.com